mheidal/train-limit-linter/README.md

 ### License
 Train Limit Linter is licensed under MIT.

-Train Limit Linter has some elements which are taken from or based on the [Factory Planner](https://github.com/ClaudeMetz/FactoryPlanner) mod by Therenas and the [Recipe Book](https://mods.factorio.com/mod/RecipeBook) mod by raiguard.
+Train Limit Linter has some elements which are taken from or based on the [Factory Planner](https://github.com/ClaudeMetz/FactoryPlanner) mod by Therenas and the [Recipe Book](https://mods.factorio.com/mod/RecipeBook) and [flib](https://mods.factorio.com/mod/flib) mods by raiguard.

 Train Limit Linter uses "Duster Icon #5827" from https://icon-library.com.
 The icon can be found at https://icon-library.com/icon/duster-icon-8.html >Duster Icon # 5827